 Recently I've been a little disappointed with Flickr, the popular online photo-sharing service.
 Photos gone missing, entire albums disappeared.
-Not really what you'd like to happen to your photo collection, especially when it's very large and therefore it's difficult to be always on top of what's there and what's not..
-Time to change strategy: use flickr for sharing and my local HD for backup!
+Not really what you'd like to happen to your photo collection, especially when it's very large and therefore difficult to keep track of what's there and what's not.

-I emailed the customer service people at Flickr, they promptly replied that it wasn't their fault but most likely a bug with other apps I had previously authorised to edit my Flickr collection (e.g. iPhoto or Aperture).
-Bad news: apparently whatever happened now what's lost is lost forever.
-Not much to my consolation, the same happened to other people, for example check this post or this post to see alternative versions of the problem from 2010 and 2007.
+I emailed the customer service people at Flickr.
+They promptly replied that it wasn't their fault but most likely a bug with other apps I had previously authorized to edit my Flickr collection (e.g., iPhoto or Aperture).
+Bad news: apparently whatever happened, what's lost is lost forever.
+Not much to my consolation, the same has happened to other people—for example, check this post or this post to see alternative versions of the problem from 2010 and 2007.

-So I've suddenly realised the cloud isn't that secure a place, as yet.
-It's time to change strategy: use flickr for sharing and my local HD for backup!
+So I've suddenly realized the cloud isn't that secure a place, at least not yet.
+It's time to change strategy: use Flickr for sharing and my local hard drive for backup!

-The good news is that if you know a little programming you can download your entire Flickr collection without having to pay a cent, for example by using Python.
-There are a few free libraries out there for accessing the Flickr APIs, such as flickrpy and FlickrAPI.
-They both require you to fiddle a little with the code (at the very least, get a personalised passkey from Flickr and add it to the python program) in order to get what you want.
+The good news is that if you know a little programming, you can download your entire Flickr collection without having to pay a cent, for example by using Python.
+There are a few free libraries out there for accessing the Flickr API, such as flickrpy and FlickrAPI.
+They both require you to fiddle a little with the code (at the very least, get a personalized API key from Flickr and add it to the Python program) in order to get what you want.

 The one I've gone for instead is a little package called flickrtouchr, which is even easier to use.
-After downloading you just have to run it from the command line and it'll begin browsing your whole Flickr collection and download pictures at the highest resolution available.
-I have more than 8000 photos, and it worked like a charm - beware though - it took more than 10 hours on my TalkTalk connection.
+After downloading, you just have to run it from the command line and it will begin browsing your whole Flickr collection and downloading pictures at the highest resolution available.
+I have more than 8,000 photos, and it worked like a charm—beware though, it took more than 10 hours on my TalkTalk connection.

 [mac]@mike:~/Dropbox/code/python/_libs/dan-hivelogic-flickrtouchr-9ba645b>python flickrtouchr.py ~/Desktop/FlickrBackupFolder